A2osX/A2osX/.Docs/Command Guide.md

 | ---- |
 | INITD RunLevel |

 This is a stub, or a placeholder, for a new routine being added to A2osX.
-It will replace part of the startup process and allow for different run levels to be initiated included RunLevel 0 or shutdown.
+It will replace part of the start up process and allow for different run levels to be initiated included RunLevel 0 or shutdown.
 Full implementation is targeted for 0.94.

 ### INSDRV